patricksavalle/devops-project-template/content/project-plan.md

 ## Development Phases

 Alle new systems are built in phases.
-In agile project these phases are done incrementally.
-Only trivial systems or experienced teams don't need a functional or technical design.
+In agile projects these phases are done incrementally.

 ### 1. Requirements engineering and RAT's